-Reduce text for your presentation to have more impact on your audience, present slides which are both simple to understand and memorable.
+Rule 101: Reduce text in your presentation to have more impact on your audience, present slides which are both simple to understand and memorable.

-The simpler you can make your slides the more your audience will grasp the meaning and retain the key information.
-We cannot listen and read simultaneously, and our default is to read.
-So, if there is a lot of text on your slides, your audience will be too busy reading it to listen to you and your meaning will be lost.
+The simpler you can make your slides the more your audience will grasp the meaning and retain key information.
+We cannot listen and read simultaneously, and our default is to read (it’s faster).
+So, when there is a lot of text on your slides, your audience will be too busy reading it to listen to you and your meaning will be lost.

-Here are 5 ways regarding how to reduce text on slides
+Here are 5 ways to reduce text on slides

 1. Use the Notes Pages.